 Lack broadband connectivity, according to BroadbandNow

-FCC’s latest report (released on Jan.
-19, 2021) estimates across the U.S. 14.5 million people don’t have broadband – and experts believe the actual number could be twice that or more.
+FCC’s latest report (released in January 2021) estimates across the U.S. 14.5 million people don’t have broadband -- and experts believe the actual number could be twice that or more.
 A BroadbandNow study released in February 2020 estimates that as many as 42 million Americans do not have the ability to purchase broadband internet.
+While the infrastructure bill dedicates funding for broadband, there’s so much more to do.